Dreaming of a road trip abroad?

 We usually don’t reach a destination without being prepared and having something organised.

-This has already happened to us: accommodation in the area was almost completely booked out and we ended up driving around in the dark and paying more than we intended.
+It already happened to us that accommodation in the area was almost completely booked out, and we ended up driving around in the dark and paying more than we intended.

-If the availability and rates look fine, we make the arrangements closer to the arrival.
+If the availability and rates look fine, we will make the arrangements closer to the arrival.

-We wanted to be flexible on our two-month road trip in Australia and New Zealand and that’s why we pre-booked our accommodation just for the first few nights and also for the last night of the trip to be on the safe side.
+We wanted to be flexible on our two-month road trip in Australia and New Zealand, so we pre-booked our accommodation just for the first few nights and also for the last night of the trip to be on the safe side.

 There are many websites and apps that can be used for reservations while travelling.

-If you are travelling abroad for a longer period of time, consider getting a local SIM card including data to be able to access the Internet on the road.
+If you are travelling abroad for longer, consider getting a local SIM card, including data, to be able to access the Internet on the road.

 If you decide to go camping, do your research to find out where you can stay.